rgov/sqlite_protobuf/tests/README.md

 [pyunittest]: https://docs.python.org/3/library/unittest.html

+Unit tests should ordinarily inherit from the `SQLiteProtobufTestCase` class, which handles setting up the database, compiling Protobuf definitions, and issuing SQL queries.

 Normally, `unittest` performs its own test discovery.
 To inform CTest about each unit test, CMake runs the `list_tests.py` tool and parses its output.
 It is important that tests do not expect any resources to have been built at module